amoshydra/banglejs-home/README.md

 An unofficial alternate home for your [BangleJS Smartwatch](https://banglejs.com/).

-BanglsJS Home uses some of the code from https://banglejs.com/apps for communicating with your BangleJS Smartwatch.
+BangleJS Home uses some of the code from https://banglejs.com/apps for communicating with your BangleJS Smartwatch.

 ## Features:
 - An alternative UI for listing apps